Use of in-line assembler using 'asm' variants

 +dASM_BLOCK=_up_to_brackets

-And the third form again needs a different replacement, since in this case, no brackets need be present at all:
+And the third form again needs a different replacement, since in this case,

 +rw(_to_semi)